PoisotLab/ms_betadiversity_response/reviews/01_PCI_round1.md

 seems that each method can be justified and used in an appropriate context.

 > Same answer as above.
 In addition, I have clarified the mathematical notation
 > throughout, so that it will hopefully be easier to follow.
+I have also added a
+> conceptual cartoon in the introduction, which I hope will help guide readers.

 # Reviewer 1